HumanInterfaceDevices/cube-grid-3d/README.md

 # It's a grid made of cubes in 3D!

-I think the cube part kinda alludes to the 3D part, though, so... kinda redundant saying 3D after cube, but I guess grids are 2D and that could lead to some confusion as to which dimension we're working in... anyway:
+I think the cube part kinda alludes to the 3D part, though, so... kinda redundant saying 3D after cube, but I guess grids are usually drawn in 2D and that could lead to some confusion as to which dimension we're working in... anyway:

 ### Aight folks, this is a Create React App app